InfiniTimeOrg/InfiniTime/docs/user-documentation/index.md

 - Swipe up until you find an entry named Firmware and tap on it
 - If the firmware is not validated yet, you can either validate the running firmware, or reset and revert to the previous firmware version

+## Troubleshooting

+### Bluetooth connectivity

+InfiniTime versions prior to 1.6.0 "Ice Apple" had a known BLE bug, which caused lost of Bluetooth connectivity after a few hours.
+The only way to fix this was to restart the watch (by holding the button for ~8 seconds).

+This bug has been fixed, and with 1.6 and onwards, BLE connectivity is a lot more reliable.